jedediahg/GDPRContactTracker/README.md

 The contact notification does not need to tell the recipient with whom they came into contact that was infected.
 Users of the application remain anonymous to each other.

+The contact tracking information can even be limited to the device GUID so that notification can be done via push message to the concerned app users.
+With this method, it is possible to have the app never expose your personal information to anyone.

 In the sequence diagram below, Bob is already a registered user of the app.

 The file sequencediagram.org.txt can be used to edit the sequence diagram on https://sequencediagram.org/